kaitlynbjerke/CPE322/lab2.md

 cat file
 --
-The cat command has multiple uses, including to read, concatenate, and writes files.
+The cat command has multiple uses, including to read, concatenate, and write files.
 In this case, it is reading the contents of the "file" text file.
 ![cat](https://github.com/kaitlynbjerke/Images/blob/main/cat_file.png)

 cp file file1